DaveLawes/MakersBnB/SPIKE _NodeJS/Getting_started_with_Node and Express.md

 https://nodejs.org/en/

 ## NPM - Node Package Manager
-Node come with a package manager.
+Node comes with a package manager.
 It puts modules in place so that node can find them.

 * For each new project set up your folder using `npm init` in the command line.
   This creates a `package.json` file <-- This will be used to track the dependencies of the app (similar to Gemfile)